FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Free for all=This is the joining policy of a team that has no application or invitation process; "free for all" means anyone can join it, without an application process of any sort.

-A confirmation is required to join=
+A confirmation is required to join=Means that the team leader must confirm every player's application to join the team.
+Appears as an option on the new team creation page (http://lichess.org/team/new).

-Joining policy=This determines how players can join the team: by invitation, by application or without restrictions.
+Joining policy=This determines how players can join the team: by application or without restrictions.
 Appears on the new team creation page (http://lichess.org/team/new).

 Team leader=Shows who the leader of the team is (usually its creator).
 Appears on team pages.
 Example: http://lichess.org/team/linux — "untitled" is the leader of the team.